 I like to think of myself as a risk manger first and a trader second.
-This ensures that I never forget the importance of a stop-loss when entering any trading position as a way to limit losses.
+This ensures that I never forget the importance of a stop loss order when entering any trading position as a way to limit losses.

 If you think that how you manage risk will, in part, define how you succeed in trading, you already understand the importance of limiting your trading losses.